-- All text messages between Adult Participants and Minor Athletes must be professional in nature and for the purpose of communicating information about team or individual sport events. - ii) Text messages cannot be sent to one individual Minor Athlete, text messages must go to the entire team and must have an additional Adult Participant included. - g) Request to discontinue all electronic communications - i) The parents/legal guardians of a Minor Athlete may request in writing that their child not be contacted through any form of electronic communication by USA Baseball or local affiliate organization Adult Participants. - h) Electronic communications must only be sent between the hours of 8:00 a.m. and 8:00 p.m.
+- All text messages between Adult Participants and Minor Athletes must be professional in nature and for the purpose of communicating information about team or individual sport events. - ii) Text messages cannot be sent to one individual Minor Athlete, text messages must go to the entire team and must have an additional Adult Participant or a Minor Athlete's parent/legal guardian included. - h) Request to discontinue all electronic communications - The parents/legal guardians of a Minor Athlete may request in writing that their child not be contacted through any form of electronic communication by USA Baseball absent emergency circumstances. - i) Electronic communications must only be sent between the hours of 8:00 a.m. and 8:00 p.m.